 As for finishing the process and reflecting on the support and lessons learned along the way?
 DeVillers has got nothing but love. “’Grateful’ is too paltry of a word to express how we feel.”

 You can find Pepperbox Doughnuts from 7 a.m. to 4 p.m. at 101 W. Worthington Ave., across from Jeni’s Ice Creams in the pedestrian alleyway on Camden Road.
-Follow @pepperbox_doughnuts on Instagram for official opening information.
+Follow @pepperbox_doughnuts on Instagram for official opening information — the owners said they hope to open next week.